yijia2413/vagrant-cascading-hadoop-cluster/README.md

 ### Command line

-To interact with the cluster on the command line, log into the master and use the hadoop command as `root`(again, patches welcome).
+To interact with the cluster on the command line, log into the master and use the hadoop command.

     $ vagrant ssh master
-    $ (master) sudo -i
     $ (master) hadoop fs -ls /
     $ ...

-You can access the host file system from `/vagrant`, which means you can drop your hadoop job in there and run it on your own fully distributed hadoop cluster.
+You can access the host file system from the `/vagrant` directory, which means that you can drop your hadoop job in there and run it on your own fully distributed hadoop cluster.

 ## Performance